 Resisting Arrest Charges

-If you are facing a resisting arrest charge in Palm Beach or Broward County Florida, it is imperative that you hire a criminal defense attorney to represent you right away.
+If you are facing a resisting arrest charge in South or Central Florida, or the Treasure Coast, it is imperative that you hire a criminal defense attorney to represent you right away.
 A conviction for the crime can have far-reaching negative impacts on your life, but there are defenses available to you.
 An experienced resisting arrest lawyer, such as attorney Matt Shafran at Weinstein Legal, will fight tirelessly to protect your rights and help assure the best possible outcome in a court of law.

 Mr. Shafran is an experienced lawyer for defending resisting arrest charges, with years of experience representing clients.
 He will work diligently on your case, collecting evidence on your behalf to help prove your innocence.
 It may be possible to have your resisting arrest charge reduced or dismissed entirely, however you must act swiftly and retain the legal help you need.
 The prosecutor’s office is already building a case against you.
 You deserve to have the same aggressive representation.
 Contact Weinstein Legal today for a free case evaluation and ask for Mr. Matt Shafran as your defense lawyer for resisting arrest charges.
 Call 954-845-0505.